AdrienHt/taskManager/README.md

 # API Usage

-You can use the Restfull api with endpoints.
+You can use the RESTFULL api with endpoints.
 Some of them aren't used for the font app.

 Enpoint avalaibles :